FredHutch/automatic-garbanzo/.automatic-garbanzo/docs/environments.md

 Environments have a number of other attributes.
 These are taken from the environment cookbook:

+> *this isn't working yet! and may never unless we risk breaking precedence rules*

 ### Name and Description

 These environment attributes are taken from the metadata file (note that `name` will be hashed with the branch name as described above).
 The environmen description is taken verbatim from the `description` attribute in the metadata file.